saikatXshrey/Bioscope-OTT-platform/README.md

 It is very benefecial for movie addictive people who can't keep track of the movies they saw/willing to see and can ultimately buy/rent out the movie/series from platforms.

+BIOSCOPE has user-aunthentication and user-uid based db's records and and keeping the security in mind we added "email-push" notification when a user wants to change password and it has "email & password validation" for protected surfing🐱‍👤.